reneghosh/cards/README.md

-# FormPut
+# Formput

 FormPut is a typescript library for adding simple forme-based input maps to static websites.

-## Motivation
+## When to use it

-For websites that are mostly content-based and only require small pockets of user interactivity, FormPut brings a fluent interface to allow for easily prompting the user for input data in a key-value map format.
+For websites that are mostly content-based and only require small pockets of user interactivity, Forput provides a fluent interface that allows for easily embedding simple form prompts to gather user input data in a key-value map format.

 # Status